10 Things About the Iglesia Ni Cristo (Church Of Christ)

 7. We are not a Filipino church.

-The Church Of Christ has congregations around the world and with members from over 147 ethnicities.
+The Church Of Christ has congregations around the world and members from over 147 ethnicities.
 While there are many Filipinos and a lot of congregations in the Philippines, people from many different races and cultures make up the Church Of Christ.

 Here’s a quick video to learn more about the Church Of Christ.